dionno/apidocs/source/includes/_projects.md

 }
 ```

-<span class="http-method http-get">GET</span> `  /webapi/projects`
+<span class="http-method http-get">GET</span> `/webapi/projects`

-Using this API, you'd be able to fetch a list of projects.
+Using this API, you can fetch a list of projects.

 <aside class="notice">
   Use 'includes' to embed additional details in the response.
 </aside>

 ## Project members